VenuAtluri2251421/Facial-Attendece-using-Siamese-Network/README.md

 - Live webcam face capture
 - Attendance logging in CSV
 - Local Flask-based web interface
+- By default your system’s can_mark_attendance function only allows one mark per 24 hours.
+So if John’s face is recognized once today, further appearances of John’s face will return “Attendance already marked for --- today.”

 ## 🚀 How to Run